<<Previous | Story Intro | Return to Stories | Next >>

 "Why would Emma call you, sir?"
 Casey asked.

 Hammond sighed.
 Looked slightly embarrassed.
-"I had a little talk with Mrs. Hanks about two weeks ago.
+"I had a little talk with Mrs. Hanks last week.
 I asked her to keep an eye out for any unusual activity in the neighborhood, any strangers who didn’t ‘belong’.
 Especially any strangers lurking around your home."

 "NID," Daniel said immediately.